vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Indraji, Bhagvānlāl

-1881–82 Antiquarian Remains at Sopˆarˆa and Padan. a. in: Journal of the Bombay Branch of the Royal Asiatic Society 15 (1881–82).
+1881–82 Antiquarian Remains at Sopˆarˆa and Padaṇa. in: Journal of the Bombay Branch of the Royal Asiatic Society 15 (1881–82).
 [Published in 1883]